mathpl/logmetrics/README.md

   - Handle log lag gracefully.
   - Can push old logs to TSD with accuracy.
 (If TSD can accept it, see limitations)
 - Handles TSD slowness or absence gracefully through buffering and blocking.
   - If it can't push data to TSD it will wait until it can, progressively blocking its internal functions up to blocking the file tailer.
-Once TSD becomes available again it will then continue to parse the logs where it was and push was was currently waiting for it.
+Once TSD becomes available again it will then continue to parse the logs where it was and push what it held in memory.
 - Pushes clean data to TSD: no duplicate key and order is always respected.
   - If a key has been updated but hasn't changed in value it will still push it, mostly for precision on old log import.
 In realtime use tcollector will deal with that use case to limit the number of points sent.
 - Scale CPU and network-wise.